disaster-recovery-mistakes-IT-cybersecurity-Kotori

 The vast majority of companies today are not tech companies.
 They may integrate a great deal of technology, but the actual purpose of the company will not have anything to do with computers or cybersecurity.
-Of course, you know that you need a robust IT infrastructure, security, and a fully backed-up disaster recovery plan which leads many businesses to complete reliance on their internal or outsourced IT team.
+You need a robust IT infrastructure, security, and a fully backed-up disaster recovery plan.
+This leads many businesses to rely completely on their internal or outsourced IT team.

-It’s only natural to rely on your IT services to handle the technical stuff.
+It’s natural to rely on your IT services to handle the technical stuff.
 After all, that’s what they do.
-However, just as you can’t give your accountants completely free rein over business finances without the occasional audit and oversight, it is very dangerous to implicitly trust your IT team to have your disaster recovery and cybersecurity locked down.
-Unfortunately, unsupervised freedom without the proper precautions enacted by management can give an IT team far too much rope to hang your company with.
+However, just as you can’t give your accountants free rein over business finances without occasional audits, it is dangerous to trust your IT team implicitly.
+Unsupervised freedom without proper precautions can give an IT team too much control.

 A single mistake or overlooked detail could put your entire tech infrastructure and data recovery abilities at risk.
-Let’s take a look at the 4 most common disaster recovery mistakes a company can make and how to avoid them.
+Let’s look at the four most common disaster recovery mistakes a company can make and how to avoid them.

 Failing to Test Backups and Recovery Capabilities

-The entire concept behind disaster recovery is based on backups.
-These are compressed copies of your files database, website, and network infrastructure.
-Should anything happen to your data like ransomware or file corruption, the recovery process will use these backups to ‘reload from save’.
+Disaster recovery relies on backups.
+These are compressed copies of your files, database, website, and network infrastructure.
+If your data is compromised, the recovery process uses these backups to restore it.

-However, backups can be damaged just like any other kind of data.
-If your most recent backup was interrupted or did not save properly, your company will be unprotected and unable to recover from a data disaster.
-It is also possible that the backups taken will not integrate back into your system as well as your IT team plans them to.
+However, backups can be damaged like any other data.
+If your most recent backup was interrupted or did not save properly, your company will be unprotected.
+It is also possible that the backups will not integrate back into your system as planned.

-This is why it is vital to insist that your backups be tested regularly for viability.
-And at least once a year, you need to run a recovery test.
-The test confirms that the type of backups you are taking can, in fact, be used to restore your company data in the event of a disastrous loss.
+This is why it is vital to test your backups regularly.
+At least once a year, run a recovery test.
+This confirms that your backups can restore your company data in the event of a loss.

 Not Training Employees in Cybersecurity

-While it is possible for data to corrupt and be lost on its own, the leading cause of data disasters is still malware and hacker infiltration.
-And the leading cause of ransomware and hacker infiltration is employee mistakes.
-Visiting risky websites, downloading infected files, and falling victim to phishing emails are all ways that employees can open your otherwise secure business network to harmful programs written by hackers.
+Data can corrupt and be lost on its own, but the leading cause of data disasters is malware and hacker infiltration.
+The leading cause of ransomware and hacker infiltration is employee mistakes.
+Visiting risky websites, downloading infected files, and falling for phishing emails are common ways employees can compromise your network.

-And, of course, access granted to employees through portals and logins are a favorite way for targeted hacker attacks to gain access to company data.
-This means that no matter how powerful your firewall is, employee cybersecurity training is the only way to close potential infiltration avenues.
-Failing to train your employees in avoiding dangerous websites, downloads, and emails and to secure their passwords on every device is the only way to prevent hackers from using your necessary internal access points to infect your entire business network.
+Access granted to employees through portals and logins is a favorite way for hackers to gain access to company data.
+No matter how powerful your firewall is, employee cybersecurity training is essential.
+Train your employees to avoid dangerous websites, downloads, and emails.
+Secure their passwords on every device to prevent hackers from using internal access points to infect your network.

 Never Verifying with Your IT Team

-It’s all too easy to tell your IT team to ‘take care of’ disaster recovery and security, then assume that things are taken care of.
-For other departments, managers and C-level execs are able and often do check in because they understand what to look for.
-However, with IT, if you have no idea what your IT team is doing to protect your business data, it’s also hard to provide ample oversight.
+It’s easy to tell your IT team to handle disaster recovery and security, then assume it’s taken care of.
+Managers and C-level execs often check in with other departments because they understand what to look for.
+However, with IT, if you don’t know what your IT team is doing, it’s hard to provide oversight.

-However, no matter how capable your IT team may be, they still need their systems and solutions verified from time to time.
-Complete free rein isn’t useful because their mistakes will go unchecked and undetected by the higher-ups.
-It is vital to verify your security, backups, and disaster recovery methods in place and to perform penetration tests and recovery tests to confirm that everything is working as it should.
+No matter how capable your IT team is, they need their systems and solutions verified.
+Complete free rein isn’t useful because their mistakes will go unchecked.
+Verify your security, backups, and disaster recovery methods.
+Perform penetration tests and recovery tests to confirm everything is working as it should.

 No Documentation on Recovery Process

-As our final point, many people don’t realize that documentation is one of the greatest weaknesses in the IT industry.
-Documentation can mean an outline of your IT infrastructure, an explanation of how specific protective implementations work, and a set of instructions on how to implement the recovery process if the initial plan designer is not present.
+Many people don’t realize that documentation is a major weakness in the IT industry.
+Documentation includes an outline of your IT infrastructure, an explanation of protective implementations, and instructions on how to implement the recovery process if the initial plan designer is not present.

 Does your company have network and recovery plan documentation?
-If not, you are at serious risk of not being able to use all the high-end technical solutions you have commissioned for your company’s protection.
-Make sure your team documents your network infrastructure, the steps they have taken to provide cybersecurity, how your backup system works (and how often), and how to implement your disaster recovery plan.
+If not, you risk not being able to use the technical solutions you have for protection.
+Ensure your team documents your network infrastructure, cybersecurity steps, backup system, and disaster recovery plan.

-Simply by understanding the mistakes that have been costly to other businesses, you should be able to better protect your company from the risks of under-managed IT security and recovery.
-However, the ideal solution is to work with a cybersecurity third party who can help you get through data verifications, fair security auditing, and robust penetration testing for the good of your company and your IT team.
-For more information about how to improve and maintain your company’s cybersecurity and disaster recovery plan, contact us today!
+By understanding the mistakes that have been costly to other businesses, you can better protect your company from under-managed IT security and recovery risks.
+The ideal solution is to work with a cybersecurity third party.
+They can help with data verifications, security auditing, and penetration testing.
+For more information on improving and maintaining your company’s cybersecurity and disaster recovery plan, contact us today!